 Now in its 21st year, the Financial Markets Law Conference is back for 2025!
 This year, by popular demand, we are also including updates for Lending and Credit industries, making this a must-go event for professionals at the intersection of law, banking, finance, regulation, and compliance.

-In recent years, a number of very high-profile financial companies have gone bust, and 2025 saw a number of new amendment bills for the financial services, markets and credits industries – hear from regulators, practitioners and thought leaders on current developments.
-Join us to navigate and understand the latest so you can be at the forefront for your clients and stakeholders.
+In recent years, a number of very high-profile financial companies have gone bust, and 2025 saw a number of new amendment bills for the financial services, markets and credits industries – hear from 18 experts, decision makers, and those from the forefront invited from across legal, regulation, finance and credit – in one impactful day.

-Decoding the new CoFI regime ▪ Green Finance & ESG’s ▪ AML, Frauds and Scams ▪ Consumer protection ▪Credit law reforms ▪ Fintech ▪ Navigating regulatory reform
+Decoding the new CoFI and DCS regimes ▪ Green Finance & ESG’s ▪ AML, Frauds and Scams ▪ Consumer protection ▪ Credit law reforms ▪ Fintech

 Who should attend?